MileHacker Logo

 • Availability: Vietnam is generally vegetarian-friendly due to Buddhist influences.
 Many dishes can be prepared "chay" (vegetarian).

-• Communication: Learn phrases like "tôi ăn chay" (I'M a vegetarian) or "không thịt, không cá" (no meat, no fish).
+• Communication: Learn phrases like "tôi ăn chay" (I don't eat meat) or "không thịt, không cá" (no meat, no fish).

 • Specialized Restaurants: Seek "Quan Chay" (vegetarian restaurant) signs.
 The City of lanterns features numerous vegetarian and vegan establishments.